AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 13. Linux & Container, k8s

 ## Group plan
-It is better to have a 10 hours plan for each member on this group, and 30 - 60 minutes face 2 face meeting per week.
+It is better to have a 10 hours/week plan for each member on this group, and 30 - 60 minutes face 2 face meeting per week.
 It is better to have different roles for each project, and let everybody to have a chance to try the role they want to be.
 such as project manager, UI/UX design, frontend engineer, backend engineer, Devops engineer etc.